fglmtt/admin/lectures/1-python-basic-stuff-pt1.md

 	print(word * n)
 ```

----
 ### 4.6.
 Docstrings

 Strings at the beginning of functions that explain interfaces

 By convention, docstrings are triple-quoted strings

 A docstring should:
 - Explain concisely what the function does (not how it works)
-- Explain what effect the parameters have on the behavior of the function
+- Explain the effect of parameters on the behavior of the function
 - Indicate parameter types (if not obvious)

 ---